The British Academy President's Medal

 How to nominate

-Nominations for the British Academy President's Medal are currently closed.
-Nominations will open again in Autumn 2020.
+Nominations for the British Academy President's Medal are currently open and may only be made by Fellows of the British Academy.

 Dr Ben Goldacre is a clinician, academic, campaigner and best-selling author.